astrorigin/pyswisseph/docs/programmers_manual/planetary_positions/bodies/planetary_moons_and_body_centers.rst

     ipl = swe.PLMOON_OFFSET + swe.JUPITER * 100 + 1 # 9000 + 5 * 100 + 1 = 9501

-Centers of body (COB) are calculated the same way, i.e. like a planetary moon but with the “moon number” 99 e.g. Jupiter center of body:
+Centers of body (COB) are calculated the same way, i.e. like a planetary moon but with the "moon number" 99 e.g. Jupiter center of body:

 .. code-block:: python